QuantumScribble/Conversation_Logger/README.md

 **Note:** This project is a work in progress and is not yet functional.

-Conversation Logger is a Python program for logging and parsing conversations.
-It includes functionality for storing conversation data in an SQLite database, parsing and analyzing conversation data, and unit testing.
+Conversation Logger is a Python program that allows users to log and analyze conversations.
+The program includes functionality for storing conversation data in an SQLite database, parsing and analyzing conversation data, and unit testing.

 ## PowerShell Script